dntoll/1DV408ExamplesHT2013/Lectures/Lecture 4. Controller/tests.md

 1. Click on buy for product 1
 1. Product one is in cart and feedback

+## Testcase 1.3 Buy 2 Products ##
+1. Testcase 1.2 Navigate to page
+1. Click on buy for product 1
+1. Two Products is in cart and feedback

 ## Testcase 1.3 Buy non existing Product ##
 1. Testcase 1.1 Navigate to page